kingst/ecs150-projects/project4/README.md

 It is pretty self-explanatory and can be found [here](mkfs.c).

-When booting off of an existing image, your server should read in the superblock, bitmaps, and inode table, and keep in-memory versions of these.
+When accessing the files on an image, your server should read in the superblock, bitmaps, and inode table from disk as needed.
 When writing to the image, you should update these on-disk structures accordingly.

 One important aspect of your on-disk structure is that you need to assume that your server can crash at any time, so all disk writes need